-- if the higher layer parameter transmissionStructureForPSCCHandPSSCH is set to 'interlaceRB', the starting sub-channel indexes and the starting RB set indexes corresponding to sl-MaxNumPerReserve minus N last resources are not used.
+- if the higher layer parameter sl-TransmissionStructureForPSCCHandPSSCH is set to 'interlaceRB', the starting sub-channel indexes and the starting RB set indexes corresponding to sl-MaxNumPerReserve minus N last resources are not used.

 - otherwise, the starting sub-channel indexes corresponding to sl-MaxNumPerReserve minus N last resources are not used.